Pembury Tours Logo

 The Head of the Bed must Face North

 In order to initiate the flow of positive energies throughout the house, everything has to be in its correct place.
 The north is the point where power meets holiness.
 According to Malagasy belief, the north sends happiness and wealth.
-Therefore, the parents’ bed should be position with the head facing north.
+Therefore, the parents’ bed should be positioned with the head facing north.

 Traditional Engagement